Skip to content

 The Bio:

-Clapton in the spring of 1970.
+Derek & the Dominos was a group formed by guitarist/singer EricnClapton in the spring of 1970.
 The group debuted at the Lyceum Ballroom in London on June 14 and undertook a summer tour of England.
-From late August to early October, they recorded the celebrated double album Layla and Other Assorted Love Songs in 1970.
-They then returned to touring in England and the U.S., playing their final date on December 6.
-This band was chocked full of talent, and that definitely showed on their 1st album.
+They recorded the celebrated double album Layla and Other Assorted Love Songs from late August to early October in 1970.
+They returned to touring in England and the U.S., playing their final date on December 6.
+This band was chocked full of talent, and that showed on their 1st album.

 Verse

 The verse to “Bell Bottom Blues” has 3 different guitar parts.
 1 rhythm part and 2 lead guitars (that play in only the last measure).
-In this lesson you’ll learn how to play all 3 parts.
+In this lesson, you’ll learn how to play all 3 parts.
 Here’s what they sound like all together:

 Rhythm Guitar